fboes/broilerplate/docs/development/setup.md

 * `vagrant box update`: Run update of OS.
 * `vagrant plugin install vagrant-vbguest`: Install guest plugin for Virtual Box.

 The local Vagrant setup will execute any commands from [`build/vagrant/bootstrap.sh`](../../build/vagrant/bootstrap.sh).
-In this case Vagrant will install all required dependencies for your project and start the [Grunt watcher](grunt.md).
+In this case Vagrant will install all required dependencies for your project and start the [Gulp watcher](gulp.md).

 After starting Vagrant there will be a webserver, running at the host name you set it to under [`build/vagrant/Vagrantfile`](../../build/vagrant/Vagrantfile).